 Catch Up funding 2020-21

-This year the school have been allocated Catch Up Funding due to the COVID-19 pandemic - the school have created their Catch Up Funding Strategy which is available on the link below
+During 2020-21 the school were allocated Catch Up Funding due to the COVID-19 pandemic - the school have created their Catch Up Funding Strategy which is available in the files below.